 Homemade Cinnamon Chips

-- cinnamon (Not all ground cinnamon is the same.
+Not all ground cinnamon is the same.
 If you go to a spice shop like Pensey’s, you’ll see that there are many varieties of cinnamon to choose from.
-Pick the cinnamon variety with the flavor that you like best.)
+Pick the cinnamon variety with the flavor that you like best.

 Mix all of the ingredients together in a small bowl until they are well combined.
 The mixture should be crumbly.

-Place the mixture onto a parchment- or Silpat-lined cookie sheet and press on it with your hands until you have a blob that’s about 1/4 inch thick.
+Place the mixture onto a parchment-lined cookie sheet and press on it with your hands until you have a blob that’s about 1/4 inch thick.
 It doesn’t have to be perfectly smooth since it will spread and smooth as it bakes.

-Bake for 35 minutes or until mixture is melted and a little bubbly.
+Bake for 50 minutes or until mixture is melted and bubbly throughout.

 When using the chips in a recipe, be sure to fold them into the batter very gently.
 They can easily fall apart if not handled with care.